Binance affiliate program · Updated July 2026

 - KYC completeness.
 A half-verified account can sometimes apply but rarely gets paid.
 Finish identity verification before you expect commission or rebate to settle.

 - Audience for the affiliate tier.
-The reviewed affiliate program is not automatic.
+The vetted affiliate program is not automatic.
 A dormant account with no reach is commonly declined; Binance is approving creators and communities, not empty applications.

 - Single-tier only.
 You earn on traders you refer, not on recruiting other referrers.
 Any pitch built on stacking downlines is a red flag, not a requirement you're missing.